ferreum/distanceutils/README.rst

 dst-objtobytes
 --------------

-Takes a wavefront .obj file and generates a .bytes CustomObject made from simples.
+Take a wavefront .obj file and generate a .bytes CustomObject made from simples.

 * The resulting object is a Group containing WedgeGS objects.